oliverschenk/aws-secrets-manager-rotation/README.md

 Please note that the resources created by this project are NOT free.
 Deploy at your own risk and destroy when no longer needed.

+If you are interested in how to read secrets from Secrets Manager and perform database migrations see the article [Read Secrets Manager secrets and perform RDS database migrations using Lambda](https://medium.com/@oliver.schenk/read-secrets-manager-secrets-and-perform-rds-database-migrations-using-lambda-7bbea31938b4).

 ## Prerequisites

 - Terraform